SciSpike/recurrify/README.md

 ```

 ### Full implementation
 Here is the code for the completed example.
-To use the modifier, just add this code after including Later into your project and before you use it in any schedules.
+To use the modifier, just add this code after including Cronicle into your project and before you use it in any schedules.

 ```
-later.modifier.month = later.modifier.m = function(period, values) {
+cronicle.modifier.month = cronicle.modifier.m = function(period, values) {
   if(period.name !== 'month') {
     throw new Error('Month modifier only works with months!');
   }